Osprey Tempest 20 Review

 Comfort

-The frame of the Tempest is very supportive yet flexible enough to move with you — it rides the line between comfort, support, and minimalism - which we love.
+The frame of the Tempest is very supportive yet flexible enough to move with you - it rides the line between comfort, support, and minimalism - which we love.
 The AirScape back panel is reasonably breathable, which we appreciate on a summer bike commute.
 Speaking of breathability, the BioStretch harness is padded with breathable mesh holes that keep you comfortable in the heat.
-The hipbelt is lightly padded but large enough to swaddle a variety of sizes of hips.
+The hip belt is lightly padded but large enough to swaddle a variety of hip sizes.
 It's integrated into the back panel to provide a continuous wrap around your waist (no seams between the belt and the bag touching you).
 We also love how soft the whole harness and back panel of this bag are.
-They're quite pleasant to wear against your skin on a warm day and do a solid job of flexing with you as you move.
-It distributes the load really nicely and our testers found it to be incredibly comfortable.
+They're quite pleasant to wear against your skin on a warm day and do a solid job flexing with you as you move.
+It distributes the load really nicely, and our testers found it to be incredibly comfortable.

 Versatility

 There's also Osprey's “Stow on the Go” attachment for trekking poles, which carries them between your shoulder strap and hip belt.
-If you plan to hike a while with your poles stowed like that, we recommend fiddling with the poles to find a comfortable fit.
+If you plan to hike for a while with your poles stowed like that, we recommend fiddling with the poles to find a comfortable fit.
 Finally, there's an ice axe loop with a bungee strap holder for the shaft, a bike light loop, and a whistle on the sternum strap clip.
-There's no rain cover, though, so if that's a priority for you, pick one up separately.
+There's no rain cover, though, so you'll need to pick one up separately if that's a priority for you.
+We did find, however, that the thick fabric did a decent job of repelling water during our hose test, and the interior of the pack was one of our drier options.

 We tested both the XS/S (18 liters) and M/L size (20 liters).
-The M/L size is 2 liters larger and in addition to the extra capacity, it's also a bit heavier.
+The M/L size is 2 liters larger, and in addition to the extra capacity, it's also a bit heavier.
 This weight doesn't include any extras like a rain cover or hydration bladder.
-Or, obviously, the things that you'll carry around with you on your adventures.
+Or, obviously, the things you'll carry with you on your adventures.

 Ease of Use

-The Tempest is packed with a bunch of features and they are all surprisingly easy to use.
+The Tempest is packed with many features that are all surprisingly easy to use.
 The main compartment zipper has the ability to zip quite far down the sides, making it easy to pack full and find what you need without pulling everything out.
-The exterior hydration pocket is simple to use and compatible with pretty much any hanging hydration bladder (not just Osprey's).
 This pack has all the adjustments we've come to expect from a more technical daypack and does a great job evenly distributing weight for a comfortable and balanced carry, no matter what you bring along.

 One feature we wish was better is the front expandable pocket.
 It's narrow compared to other daypacks, and we prefer a little extra room to jam a whole puffy and snacks in there if we want.
+We also wish, as mentioned above, that the bladder insertion point was a bit larger to make it easier to throw in some water and go.
 However, the Tempest is amongst our favorites overall for how intuitively easy its awesome features are to use.

-This pack earned a great score for durability.
+This pack earned a great score for construction quality.
 We didn't experience any issues with this pack during our field testing and couldn't find any durability complaints in online user reviews.
-It's made of a 70-Denier x 100-Denier Mini Shadow Brick nylon body and a 420HD nylon packcloth bottom.
+It's made with a 70-Denier x 100-Denier Mini Shadow Brick nylon body and a 420HD nylon packcloth bottom.